-Information Customer Frequency How is it received?
+Information o n the service Customer Frequency How is it received?
 How is it carried out?
-(D, W, M. I) Student has a question about policies or procedures.
-Incumbent meets with the student to understand need and guide towards a solution.
+(D, W, M. I) Student has a question about policies or procedures or has an issue relating to learning skills Incumbent books with the Advisor, independently or via Counsellor or Faculty referral, and meets with the student to understand need and guide towards a solution.
 Student D Student requires additional support and/or referral to another service.
 Incumbent meets with the student to better understand the need and will propose solutions - which will be different and responsive to each student's individual needs.
 Will include review of personal, social and education history to identify barriers and solutions.
-Student D Faculty or Program Coordinator has a concern about student grades/retention Review dashboard data from the CRM to identify trends and suggest solutions/interventions that attends to the pattern.
-Student Faculty М Manager/Director may need deeper knowledge of student pulse to inform decision making to increase retention.
-Incumbent looks at statistics and/or gathers information, patterns and trends from advising meetings to inform decisions Staff/Management M Specialist areas (e.g., Counselling) may need information about student behaviour to inform treatment.
-Incumbent shares observations.
-Staff/Faculty I
+Student D Faculty, Counsellor, or Program Coordinator has a concern about student grades/retention Review dashboard data from the CRM to identify trends and suggest solutions/interventions that attends to the pattern and shares information as appropriate.
+Student Faculty M Manager may need deeper knowledge of student pulse to inform decision making to increase retention.
+Incumbent looks at statistics and/or gathers information, patterns and trends from advising meetings to inform decisions Staff/Management М

+Specialist areas (e.g., Incumbent researches and Staff/Faculty Ti Counselling) may need shares observations. į į information about student ļ ļ behaviour to inform treatment. i

-D = Daily W = Weekly M = Monthly I = Infrequently
+^{} D = Daily W = Weekly M = Monthly I = Infrequently